mmaistro/test/ClefExperiments.md

 # Retrieval Effectiveness

-For the TREC collection there were a total of 7 systems that provided such scripts: ATIRE, Galago, Indri, JASS, Lucene, MG4J, and Terrier.
-The scripts were free to index and search with varying parameters.
-As a result, a total of 13 different indexes were generated, and 17 sets of search results.
 For the CLEF collections there were 3 systems together with their required scripts: Indri, Lucene, Terrier; in the case of Terrier different retrieval models (BM25, Hiemstra LM, PL2, and TFIDF) were experimented in conjunction with different configurations for [stop lists](http://members.unine.ch/jacques.savoy/clef/index.html) and [stemmers](https://github.com/snowballstem).
 All the details about the experiments (MAP@1000 calculated by *trec_eval* are reported in the tables below.

 System  | Model 	   | Stop  | Stem  | bg      | de      | es      | fa      | fi      | fr      |